 We evaluated two major factors that influence SNP-to-gene mapping.
 The first of these is simply the total number of functionally related genes in a subnetwork, or the fraction of genes involved in a causal biological process that are identified by GWAS.
 In cases where there are too few genes representing any one of the underlying causal processes, our proposed approach is not likely to perform well.
 For example, only a single locus in a 10 gene biological process reaches genome-wide significance due to penetrance, limited allelic variation in the mapping population, or extensive gene by environment interactions.
 We refer to this as the missing candidate gene rate (MCR), or, in other words, the fraction of genes involved in the causal process that were not identified by the GWAS in question (Fig 3B; Eq.
 6).

 A second key challenge in using the proposed approach to identify causal genes from GWAS loci is the fact that each associated SNP can be potentially linked with a large number of candidate genes.
 Thus, in cases where the linked regions are large (i.e. imperfect SNP-to-gene mapping), the ability to confidently identify subnetworks of highly co-expressed causal genes, which is the basis of our whole approach, may be compromised.
-One would expect to find scenarios where the proposed approach does not work simply because there are too many non-causal genes implicated by linkage within each GWAS locus, such that the co-expression signal among the true causal genes is diminished by the false candidates linked to those regions.
+One would expect to find scenarios where the proposed approach does not work because there are too many non-causal genes implicated by linkage within each GWAS locus and the co-expression signal among the true causal genes is diminished by the false candidates.
 We refer to this as the false candidate gene rate (FCR), the fraction of all genes linked to GWAS loci that are not the causal genes (Fig 3C; Eq.
 7).

 To explore the limits of our co-expression-based approach with respect to these factors, we simulated scenarios where we could precisely control both MCR and FCR.
-Of course, in practice, neither of these quantities can be controlled — MCR is a function of the genetic architecture of the phenotype as well as the degree of power within the study population of interest, and FCR is a function of recombination frequency in the population.
+Of course, in practice, neither of these quantities can be controlled; MCR is a function of the genetic architecture of the phenotype as well as the degree of power within the study population of interest, and FCR is a function of recombination frequency in the GWAS participant population.

 We evaluated the expected performance of the Camoco framework for a range of both of these parameters by simulating ideal GWAS scenarios using co-expressed GO terms (p < 0.05; Table 1).
 These ideal cases were then either subjected to a subset of genes being replaced by random genes (i.e. to simulate MCR but conserve term size) or adding functionally unrelated genes using SNP-to-gene mapping (i.e. to simulate FCR introduced by linkage).
 In both cases, simulated GWAS candidates (GO term set members) were subjected to varying levels of either FCR or MCR while tracking the number of GO terms that remained significantly co-expressed at each level.
 These simulations enabled us to explore a broad range of settings for these key parameters and establish whether our proposed approach actually had the potential to work in the maize GWAS setting.